dftaiwo/torotodo/codelab.md

 1. **Navigate to Issues**
    - Click the "Issues" tab in your GitHub repository

+> **Note:** If you don't see the Issues tab, you may need to enable it:
+> 1. Go to your repository's "Settings"
+> 2. Scroll down to "Features" section
+> 3. Check the box next to "Issues"
+> 4. The Issues tab will now appear in your repository navigation

 2. **Create New Issue**
    - Click the green "New Issue" button